How to Create Healthy Habits to Lose Weight | For Mums

 Fast Food

-Most fast foods are high in unhealthy fats, sugar, and salt and are usually fried.
+Most fast foods are high in unhealthy fats, sugar, and salt, which are all bad for weight loss.
 These types of food wreak havoc on our digestive system and cause big spikes and drops in our blood sugar levels.
-This is bad news for weight loss.
 The lack of nutrients and high-calorie content of foods like burgers, chips and thick shakes mean these are the types of foods you want to limit when on a weight loss journey.

 Lollies and Chocolate